NirbyApp/nirby-ionic-timepicker/README.md

         console.log('Selected epoch is : ', val, 'and the time is ', selectedTime.getUTCHours(), 'H :', selectedTime.getUTCMinutes(), 'M');
       }
     },
+    closeCallback: function(){ //Mandatory
+      // do something when the user clicks the modal/popup's close/cancel button },
     inputTime: 50400,   //Optional
     format: 12,         //Optional
     step: 15,           //Optional